readthedocs/ethicalads.io/content/posts/2022-content-based-targeting.md

 ### The problem: grouping & targeting

 Building an ad network requires us to serve ads across a number of different sites with differing content.
-Many of these sites as well have content that focuses on a number of different topics.
+Many of these sites have content that focuses on a number of different topics.
 You can imagine a blog with both Python and Kubernetes content, and the audience for each of those posts is different.
 **Each page of content that we serve should have targeting based on what it's about.**